mothran/golor/README.md

 	Get or Sets for VAP
 	datalink func's
 	Anything not mentioned above.
-	An error handeling system, currently it panics in the library, which I feel is not a . . .delicate way to deal with errors.
+	An error handeling system, currently it panics in the library.